theophilusmalel/theophilusmalel.github.io/index.md

 - 🌐 **SD-WAN, IPS, IDS & Endpoint Security**
 - 🔀 **Routing & Switching**: BGP, OSPF, EIGRP, VLANs, L2/L3 switching, wireless security

 A results-driven professional with strong problem-solving skills, analytical thinking, and a proactive approach to network security challenges.
 Excellent at collaborating with cross-functional teams to enhance security policies, optimize performance, and implement cutting-edge measures.
-Committed to continuous learning and staying updated with the latest Fortinet advancements and industry best practices.
+Committed to continuous learning and staying updated with the latest Fortinet and Cisco advancements and industry best practices.

 ---